 Now I have to say that it all looks good on paper.
 Except…

-When measuring the website speed from a variety of locations over several months, Bluehost sites took an average 2.87 seconds to load, quite far behind Hostgator’s 2.78 seconds, and past the maximum 3-second mark recommended by Google.
+When measuring the website speed from a variety of locations over several months, our Bluehost site took an average 2.07 seconds to load, putting it in the bottom half of the results, while Hostgator languished in last place on 2.72 seconds.

 Therefore, some hosting-dependant projects like online stores, digital agencies or avid bloggers may find that HostGator’s and Bluehost’s uptime rates are solid.
-However, their speed could be better when compared to others’.
+However, neither were close to being the fastest web host in our tests.

 Site Migration – How Easily Can I Move In or Out